nksharma063/git_assignment_HeroVired/README.md

 Deleted the change, again made some changes in both bran ch, swicthed in one and another. git stash apply stash@{} index to apply the stash from WIP list through git stash list. now will push both geometry calculator, and then to dev , will review ad push to main and create one more version.

+# Will merge dev to main as it does have calculator and geometry to make the final release.
+Thank you.
+Review done by Tilak , thank you.